Skip to main content

 Delete the session file

 Removes ~/.ollim-bot/state/sessions.json.
-The next message will start a fresh session.
+The next message starts a fresh session.

 Fork session tracking